Topics Map > Employee Handbook > 1.11 Travel & Reimbursement

 Airfare

-• Airfare must be booked via Concur or Fox World Travel.
+• Airfare should be booked via Concur or Fox World Travel.

 • When combining personal and business travel, an airfare cost comparison is no longer required for flights departing before or after the business travel dates.
 The traveler may choose flights on any dates they prefer; however, only the business dates are eligible for reimbursement of lodging, per diems, etc.